-1) Identifying Products in Scope
+1) Identifying products in scope

 Nordstrom conducted a risk assessment of NPG product categories, including footwear, apparel, jewelry, accessories and home goods.
-All Tier 1 Suppliers of these products whose manufacture was completed and the goods shipped to Nordstrom between January 1, 2019 and December 31, 2019 were identified.
+All Tier 1 Suppliers of these products whose manufacture was completed and the goods shipped to Nordstrom between January 1, 2021 and December 31, 2021 were identified.
 Next, these Suppliers were surveyed in an effort to determine whether products provided to NPG contained 3TG, and, if so, the country of origin for the 3TG.

-2) Supplier Engagement
+2) Supplier engagement

-To perform the Supplier engagement necessary as part of the RCOI, NPG required its Tier 1 Suppliers to complete the Responsible Minerals Initiative's Conflict Minerals Reporting Template questionnaire ("NPG Supplier Conflict Minerals Survey").
+To perform the Supplier engagement necessary as part of the RCOI, NPG required its Tier 1 Suppliers to complete the Conflict-Free Sourcing Initiative's Reporting Template questionnaire ("NPG Supplier Conflict Minerals Survey").
 Nordstrom engaged a third-party consultant to assist with processing the NPG Supplier Conflict Minerals Surveys.
 The consultant validated the information collected from the Tier 1 Suppliers, including tracking information on SORs and flagging risks based on Supplier SOR sourcing practices.

 The Company's RCOI efforts resulted in responses from 99% of NPG's Tier 1 Suppliers.
-Two Suppliers did not respond.
-An additional nine suppliers did not respond due to the closure of their businesses.
-A small number of these responses indicated that 3TG was necessary to the functionality or production of products supplied to NPG.
+One Supplier did not respond.
+A small number of the responses received indicated that 3TG was necessary to the functionality or production of products supplied to NPG.
 Once the Company's RCOI process was complete, the Company, in partnership with its third-party vendor, designed and implemented a Supplier due diligence process.